Bhargav43/GitEasyPull/README.md

 # GitEasyPull
 ## Purpose :bulb:
 To Make the Process of Pulling a Git Repo (Any Public Repo on GitHub.com, self or other's) to a local directory on a Windows PC a bit easier.
+Just a simple local automation idea.

 ## Base System's Configurations :wrench:
 **Sno.** | **Name** | **Version/Config.**